facebook/create-react-app/docusaurus/docs/updating-to-new-releases.md

 - `react-scripts` is a development dependency in the generated projects (including this one).

 When you run `npx create-react-app my-app` it automatically installs the latest version of Create React App.
-> If you've previously installed `create-react-app` globally via `npm install -g create-react-app`, please visit [Getting Started](getting-started.md) to learn about current installation steps.
+> If you've previously installed `create-react-app` globally via `npm install -g create-react-app` or `yarn add create-react-app`, please visit [Getting Started](getting-started.md) to learn about current installation steps.

 Create React App creates the project with the latest version of `react-scripts` so you’ll get all the new features and improvements in newly created apps automatically.